sp550/electron-vite-vue/README.md

 settings and config implementation
 Basic common hotkeys
 # After minimal functional product

+## monaco
+ - insert options from previous project
+ - implement templates and snippets from previous
+ - change font to non-monospace

 ### UI
 settings icon which opens up a modal/card. move the "change data directory" button to inside this modal
  - sidebar on hover edge